kevinnoll/rasperdinger/README.md

 You will need at least node.js including [npm](https://nodejs.org/), and a running postgreSQL instance.
 You can download postgreSQL [here](http://www.postgresql.org/download/).
 Create a postgreSQL instance at localhost, using the standard port 5433.
 You will need the database schema.
 You can download it using this [link](database_schema/thresh)

 Clone this repository and go into its local directory.
+Heimerdinger will make use of this key to access the riot API.
 Add your API KEY to your .bashrc or .bash_profile using the following command:
 ```
   export API_KEY=<<YOUR_API_KEY>>
 ```